 - In daily life women are routinely defined by sex and they are potential victims of kidnapping and rape. - 2) Gender inequality: Indian society has been bound by culture and tradition since ancient times.
 The patriarchal system and the gender stereotypes in the family and society have always showed a preference for the male child.
-Sons were regarded as a means of social security and women remained under male domination. - 3) Malnutrition: Due to her subordinated position, she has suffered years of discrimination, exploitation.
-Women or girl child is kept away from taking healthy and sufficient diet or meal.
+Sons were regarded as a means of social security and women remained under male domination. - 3) Malnutrition: Due to her subordinated position, she has suffered years of Grandination. exploitation.
+Women or girl child is kept away from taking healthy and Surukul College OF LAW, THAN meal.